The Hist Warden

 , and 220 Stamina

 Do not feel the need to take Daedric/Ebony Smithing to improve Morokei and Savior's Hide- the increased armor rating is not particularly necessary, especially if you remember to cast Ebonyflesh before each fight.
 Also note that the Morokei I have (if you browse the pictures) gives a decrease in shout time similar to Amulet of Talos- this is from the Unofficial Skyrim Patch and is not in the game by default.
 That said, expert level Alteration and Restoration spells are very expensive even with their respective perks taken, and Morokei is going to be a must have if you enchant everything else with one-handed, especially if you take the Atronach stone.
 Savior's Hide gives us +15% Magicka Resist.
 You can get close to the cap by other means: The Book of Love quest gives you another 15%, the Magic Resist perks in Alteration give us another 30% at max level, and you can optionally choose the Lord Stone for another 25% to cap it at 85%.
 Alternatively, if you go with Atronach Stone and take the Atronach perk in Alteration as well, you'll have 80% spell absorb on top of the 60% resist magicka.
 Blessing of Azura in Dragonborn DLC will also give you a temporary +10% resistance, giving you a whopping 80% absorption and 70% resistance.
 Not quite the cap, but pretty close.
-This is especially critical for an Argonian, as you are much more vulnerable to cold magic, and, well, Skyrim has a lot of that.
+Thematically, I link this to the idea that The Hist Warden is not a fan of Skyrim's cold magic, and therefore aims to protect them through resistance and absorption so that they do not feel the effects of cold as often.

 We've already mentioned the value of one-handed enchantments in this build, so i'll talk a bit about the weapons available to you.
 The purpose of using the Mace in the right hand and the Dagger in the left is to increase swing speed and maximize damage- the Mace is the hardest hitting one-handed weapon, while the Dagger is the fastest, and dual attacks take their speed from the weapon in the left